Idea Process

 - For OCLC product users: Ideas in the Community Center allow anyone who uses a given OCLC product or service to contribute their feedback and experience to the product development process.

-- For OCLC product development teams: This feedback provides an aggregation of the user’s voice and helps determine the broader impact a feature will have on our community of users, so this impact can be considered in the product development process.
+- For OCLC product development teams: This feedback provides an aggregation of the user’s voice and helps determine the broader impact a feature will have on our community of users so that this impact can be considered in the product development process.

 The questions and answers below provide an overview of the process and define the different statuses used to communicate the current progress on a given suggestion.